 There is some resistance (friction) when rotating the seat; it takes more effort compared to other swivels.
 The rotation also produces some squeaking sound.
 The lever is longer, so more cumbersome than other swivels.

-Winner: Scopema and Swisstech
+Scopema & Swisstech

 If you grab the seat and shake it (without someone sitting on it), it's quite shocking to see how bad it wobbles after the addition of a swivel plate (any of them).
 But don't worry, you don't feel the wobble when driving (or co-piloting); therefore we don't think it's a decisive factor.
 That being said, here is how we would describe the wobble: